Hello there! This page is still in progress. I’ll be adding to it over the coming year.

 If you’d like to see the sorts of pictures I take when I am not photographing gardens or food, see here (note: this is an old site I no longer update) and here.

-I LOVE books, oh yes I do.
-I don’t really review books on this site so much as recommend the ones that are really inspiring me.
-I generally stick to the topics of gardening and cooking here, but occasionally veer off into other areas when a book is just too good to disregard.
+I LOVE books, possibly too much.
+I don’t really review books on this site so much as recommend the ones that inspire me.
 If you’re curious about the fiction books I am reading or plan to read, I have a personal Good Reads account that I keep fairly up-to-date.
-You can also search for books that are mentioned on this site via the Books tag.
+You can also search for books that are mentioned in posts on this site via the Books tag.

 Disclosure: Some of the above links lead to sites that I have affiliate relationships with (i.e. Amazon.com).
 What that means is that when you link through to the site AND make a purchase, I collect a small fee.
 Please know that this has no bearing on the items I promote.
 I would use and DO use all of these products myself, and only recommend products that I have had a very positive experience using.